Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Feature Engineering Approaches

 \subsection{Effect of Data Size}

-Huang et al. \cite{huang2015effect} analyzed the preformance degradation on keystroke authentication systems by experimenting with datasize.
-In this work, Huang et al. tried to determine the impact of reference profile size and test sample.
+Huang et al. \cite{huang2015effect} analyzed the performance degradation of keystroke authentication systems by experimenting with data size.
+They analyzed the impact of reference profile size and test sample.
 They used two algorithms for their evaluation process.
 The first one was Gunetti and Picardi's algorithm \cite{gunetti2005keystroke}.
-The second one was the "zone-of-acceptance" algorithm by Legget et al. \cite{leggett1991dynamic}.
-Huang et al. used this dataset \cite{vural2014shared} for their evaluation process and performed two experiments.
-In experiment 1, Huang et al. detected all instances of digraphs and trigraphs in the previously collected user's data, then created a reference profile and a test sample of specific size.
+The second one was the ``zone-of-acceptance'' algorithm by Legget et al. \cite{leggett1991dynamic}.
+They used the dataset developed by Vural et al. \cite{vural2014shared} for their evaluation and performed two experiments.
+In the first experiment, they detected all instances of digraphs and trigraphs in the previously collected user's data, then created a reference profile and a test sample of a specific size.
 Every instance of data contained within the reference profile was divided into five samples in order to implement the Gunetti-Picardi algorithm.
 The dataset contained the data of 39 users.
-Huang et al. performed the tests 50 times to avoid errors.
-In experiment 2, each user's data was divided into groups of 1000 digraphs.
+They performed the tests 50 times to avoid errors.
+In the second experiment, each user's data was divided into groups of 1000 digraphs.
 The range of reference profile size was from 6000 digraph instances to 17000 digraph instances.
 Only 25 users had enough data to perform the tests.
-From experiment 1, the results indicated that the FAR value improved when the reference profile size was contant and the test sample size increased.
+From the first experiment, the results indicated that the FAR value improved when the reference profile size was constant and the test sample size increased.
 The results also showed that keeping the test sample size constant and increasing the reference profile size did not necessarily improve the FAR.
 The IPR (Imposter Pass Rate) improved when the reference profile size increased.
-The IPR values did not decrease for smaller test sample.
-In experiment 2, Huang et al. used the "zone-of-acceptance" algorithm.
+The IPR values did not decrease for smaller test samples.
+In the second experiment, Huang et al. used the ``zone-of-acceptance'' algorithm.
 The results showed that both FAR and IPR improved with an increasing the reference profile size.
-Huang et al. also found out that the reference profile should consist of a minimum of 10000 keystrokes or more to achieve good performances.
+They also found out that the reference profile should consist of a minimum of 10,000 keystrokes or more to achieve good performances.